Lackawanna Cut-Off Restoration Project: Track removal

-Turco eventually accepted the deal to purchase both rail lines, acquiring nearly 60 mi of right-of-way for roughly $2 million.
+Turco eventually accepted the deal to purchase both abandoned rail lines, acquiring nearly 60 mi of right-of-way for roughly $2 million.
 Shortly thereafter, Conrail sold the remaining 1+1/2 mi parcel east of Sussex County Road 602 to developer Burton Goldmeier of Hopatcong, who reportedly wanted to use that section of the Cut-Off as an access road to a proposed housing development.
 (Conrail would remove the tracks from the L&HR in 1988.)

 Later preservation and restoration efforts (1986–2008)

-With the rails gone and the right-of-way in the hands of private developers, things never seemed so bleak for the Cut-Off.
-Then they got worse when Turco announced plans to remove fill material from the Pequest Fill and other large Cut-Off fills for the Westway Project in New York City and to dump garbage and construction materials into the large cuts.
+The removal of the rails and the sale of the right-of-way to private developers made restoration of the Cut-Off more challenging.
+Then they got worse when Turco announced plans, at the time of his acquisition of the right-of-way, to remove fill material from the Pequest Fill and other large Cut-Off fills for the Westway Project in New York City and to dump garbage and construction materials into the large cuts.
 The Westway Project was abandoned in September 1985, but there were other projects that Turco could have supplied fill material to, but as time went on Turco apparently saw greater opportunity elsewhere.
 As such, it was never entirely clear how serious Turco was about his proposed Rebar Landfill or if this was simply a ploy to stir up public opposition and force the New Jersey state government to step in and acquire the Cut-Off by condemnation.
 In any case, the proposal helped galvanize support for preserving the Cut-Off.